-- Does the service plan ensure that DFPS makes reasonable efforts to correct the conditions and/or rehabilitate the parent and reunify the child and family? - Are DFPS' efforts reasonable based on the circumstances of this child and parent? - Has DFPS made reasonable efforts to locate any missing or unknown parents? - If placement with a parent is not currently an option, what efforts has DFPS made to place the child with a relative or kin placement?
+- Does the service plan ensure that DFPS makes reasonable efforts to address the conditions leading to removal and reunify the family? - Is the service plan narrowly tailored to address the individualized needs of the child and each parent? - Are DFPS' efforts reasonable based on the circumstances of the child and each parent? - Has DFPS made reasonable efforts to locate any missing or unknown parents? - If placement with a parent is not currently an option, what efforts did DFPS make to place the child with a relative or kinship giver?